 On arrival at the laboratory the specimens and their packaging are examined to check that they have not been tampered with that the security seals are intact and that the Chain of Custody has been preserved.

 Sample 'A' is then opened for analysis.
-The urine is subject to initial analysis to exclude adulteration and then screened for the presence of the agreed range of drugs using immunoassay screening tests.
-If the immunoassay tests prove negative the analysis is terminated and a report is produced and forwarded under confidential cover to the Council.
+The fingerprint test is subject to initial analysis to exclude adulteration and then screened using Liquid Chromatography Mass Spectrometry techniques.